NFL London: Jets vs Vikings prompts compelling decision over sport’s future

 Editor

-The London Games are back with perhaps the finest NFL quarterback of the last decade and the highest-paid wide receiver in the league set to feature.
-It leaves the prospect of Aaron Rodgers’ majestic passing and Justin Jefferson running a series of electric routes.
-That is enough to leave this hardcore fanbase salivating ahead of the New York Jets vs Minnesota Vikings at Tottenham Hotspur Stadium on Sunday.
+The London Games are back with one of the finest NFL quarterbacks of the last decade and the highest-paid wide receiver in the league set to feature.
+It leaves the prospect of Aaron Rodgers’ majestic passing and Justin Jefferson running a series of electric routes on Sunday in north London.
+That is enough to leave this hardcore fanbase salivating ahead of the New York Jets vs Minnesota Vikings at Tottenham Hotspur Stadium.

 These are just two headline acts from two teams feeling rather bullish about their playoff hopes and the road to Super Bowl LIX next year in New Orleans.
 A decorated history of regular season games, set to hit 40 this weekend since the New York Giants edged out the Miami Dolphins back in 2007, leaves the NFL with a vital question surrounding London and its international future.

-Not that the NFL doesn’t value London, it clearly does, yet the league’s appeal stretches worldwide now.
+Not that the NFL doesn’t value London, it clearly does given the extended relationship to grow the game outside the United States, yet the league’s appeal stretches worldwide now.
 With cities queuing up to host games, perhaps the shield is less reliant on the city than before with new fans emerging elsewhere.

-This weekend’s opener in north London provides an intriguing encounter, but perhaps there is an element of fortune surrounding it too.
+This weekend’s opener provides an intriguing encounter, and the best of the three London matchups this season, but perhaps there is an element of fortune surrounding it too.
 JJ McCarthy, the former Michigan star and 10th overall pick, had his rookie season ended before it even started due to injury.
 Enter, Sam Darnold.
 A revenge mission against his former team on Sunday aside, the Vikings can thank the San Francisco 49ers for rebuilding his fragile confidence after a harrowing experience with “Gang Green” after being plucked from the draft at third overall back in 2018.

-Kevin O’Connell’s savviness has elevated his team despite that early adversity.
+Kevin O’Connell, too, is a large part of why Sunday’s game should provide a thrills and spills, with his savviness elevating his team despite that early adversity.
+The Vikings’ start also propels O’Connell to the very front of the race for coach of the year.
 While forcing a league-leading 17 turnovers on defence, the Vikings have retained an explosive edge on offence through Jefferson, fresh from a record $140m, four-year deal, and running back Aaron Jones, discarded by division rivals Green Bay and able to offer another dimension on the ground.

-There is a hint of desperation surrounding Rodgers, too, with the two-time MVP now 40 after last season’s severe injury.
-The offence is yet to flow through four games and there have been grumblings from star wide receiver Garrett Wilson about a lack of creativity on that side of the ball.
-Rodgers also snapped back at head coach Robert Saleh’s explanation surrounding his players struggling with false starts against the Broncos.
+Their chances to remain undefeated have grown, too, given a hint of desperation surrounding Rodgers and the Jets.
+The two-time MVP, now 40 years of age and bouncing back from last season’s severe injury, is yet to full fire the Jets offence.
+There have been grumblings from star wide receiver Garrett Wilson about a lack of creativity on that side of the ball.
+While Rodgers also snapped back at head coach Robert Saleh’s explanation surrounding his players struggling with false starts against the Broncos.
 Rodgers bluntly insisted on the need to “hold them accountable”.

 It brings an element of jeopardy to a game, which should reveal the true potential of each team’s prospects this season.

 Further afield, London will host Jaguars vs Bears and Patriots vs Jaguars.
-Two fine games, yet neither set pulses racing, particularly with Trevor Lawrence’s struggles in Jacksonville and a poor Patriots side in transition yet to unleash third overall pick Drake Maye behind centre.
+Two fine games for the hardcore fanbase, yet neither game sets pulses racing, particularly with Trevor Lawrence’s struggles in Jacksonville and a poor Patriots side in transition yet to unleash third overall pick Drake Maye behind centre.
+Should New England head coach Jerod Mayo make a switch at quarterback, then the game will of course hold much more intrigue and significance.

-These two games could test the patience of the UK-based fanbase, particularly after witnessing the controversial season opener in Brazil.
+But otherwise these two games could test the patience of the UK-based fanbase, particularly after witnessing the controversial season opener in Brazil.
 With heightened security and a slippery field, Super Bowl contenders Philadelphia Eagles and Green Bay Packers battled it out in Sao Paolo.
-The first game of the season naturally attracted an enormous audience, but London also looked on with envy at a shiny match-up not seen at Wembley or Tottenham in years.
+The first game of the season naturally attracted an enormous audience, an opportunity not afforded to London yet, with the city perhaps also looking on with envy at a shiny match-up not seen at Wembley or Tottenham in years.

 March down the road from Seven Sisters to Tottenham Hotspur Stadium on Sunday and you will feel the true essence of a passionate fanbase built over several generations.
-Spurs’ stadium is stunning and perfect to host gridiron, yet it’s on that walk alone you are likely to spot a jersey of each NFL franchise and names including a series of legendary players and rookies taking their first steps.
+And maybe the occasion alone is enough to satisfy most as an opportunity to bring fans from the UK, Europe and beyond together.
+That part of the London Games should continue to be celebrated.
+Spurs’ stadium is stunning and perfect to host gridiron, too, but it’s on that walk alone you are likely to spot a jersey from every NFL franchise with names including both legendary players and rookies taking their first steps.

-Kick-off will signal the start of almost 15 straight hours of football through to the conclusion of Cowboys vs Steelers into the early hours with Sunday Night Football.
+Kick-off will at 2:30pm BST will also signal the start of almost 15 straight hours of football through to the conclusion of Cowboys vs Steelers into the early hours with Sunday Night Football.

-With Madrid already securing a regular season game for 2025 at Real Madrid’s Santiago Bernabeu, there is a risk that London retreats to just one of many host cities.
-A fascinating decision over the remainder of next season’s regular season games will reveal how much the NFL values London.
+But with Madrid already securing a regular season game for 2025 at Real Madrid’s incredible updated home, the Santiago Bernabeu, there is a risk that London retreats to just one of many host cities around the world.
+So while thousands will enjoy the next three weekends, a fascinating decision over the remainder of next season’s regular season games, and their quality, will reveal just how much the NFL values London.

 Join our commenting forum